How to Set Up a Firewall with UFW on Debian 9

 HTTP connections can be allowed with the following command:

-profile, you can use the port number, 80
+sudo ufw allow httpInstead of the http profile, you can use the port number, 80:

 HTTPS connections can be allowed with the following command: